wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-storage-resources-server-explorer-browse-manage.md

 Server Explorer automatically shows a list of blobs, queues, and tables in your storage emulator account.
 The storage emulator account is listed in Server Explorer under the Storage node as the **Development** node.

-To see the storage emulator account’s resources, expand the **Development** node.
-If the storage emulator hasn’t been started when you expand the **Development** node, it will automatically start.
+To see the storage emulator account's resources, expand the **Development** node.
+If the storage emulator hasn't been started when you expand the **Development** node, it will automatically start.
 This can take several seconds.
 You can continue to work in other areas of Visual Studio while the storage emulator starts.

-To view resources in a storage account, expand the storage account’s node in Server Explorer.
+To view resources in a storage account, expand the storage account's node in Server Explorer.
 The following sub-nodes appear:

 - Blobs